 3. Pad Krapow Moo (Fried Holy Basil Pork)

 You Might Also Like: Living in Bangkok – 10 Pros and Cons

 This is one of the most widely eaten dishes in all of Thailand.
 Wok fried pork with garlic, bird’s eye chilies, a dash of sweet oyster sauce, light and dark soy sauces, and a handful of Thai holy basil leaves.

-It’s a street food classic that’s good to eat anytime of the day.
-The Thai holy basil makes this dish something special.
+It’s a street food classic that’s good to eat any time of the day.
+The Thai holy basil makes this dish special.
 Be sure to order it kai dao, with a fried egg on top.
 A side of nam pla prik (Thai dipping sauce) goes well with it too.

 4. Yam Woon Sen (Glass Noodle Salad)

 A spicy, tangy glass noodle salad containing fresh celery, tomatoes, shrimp, onions, bird’s eye chilies, lime juice, fish sauce, cilantro, scallions, garlic, and minced pork.
 One bite of this beauty sends your mouth into a frenzy.
-Sindhya loves this dish.
 It’s a low-calorie masterpiece!

 This next dish is one you likely won’t find at your local Thai restaurant back home.
 It would be a shame to leave Thailand without trying fried fish of some variation.
-We enjoyed seafood often and this is the one we really liked!
+I enjoyed seafood often and this is the one I really liked!